Hell Rell

 Durrell Mohammad (born May 3, 1979), better known by his stage name Hell Rell, is an American rapper.

 Career

+Around August 2001, he would make his first appearance on Freestyle Friday for 106 & Park, going up against Posta Boy in a rap battle.
+From 2004-2006, he would make features on Diplomats' records.
 In 2007, he signed with Koch Records and began working on his debut album, For the Hell of It.
 The album reached No. 5 on both the Billboard Top Independent Albums and Top Rap Albums chart, and No. 10 on the Top R&B/Hip-Hop Albums.